thepaperpilot/Red-Pen/story.md

 #### The Demons

-I really need to get some names for these guys.
-Alright, so there are two demons, and they have been tasked with tormenting the Player, and have decided to do so through the medium of puzzles.
+There are two demons who have been tasked with tormenting anyone who enters Hell before dying, such as the Player, and have decided to do so through the medium of puzzles.
 But it's not really torment, and the demons themselves provide comic relief whilst the Player completes the challenges.

 The first demon is older, and experienced.
+Their name is HABIT.
 They enjoy puzzles for the sake of puzzles, and make them difficult and lethal and mean.
 Of course, still enjoyable, I just mean relative to the other demon's puzzles, these are terrifically difficult.
 Takes inspiration from GlaDOS in Portal.

 The other demon is younger, a trainee.
 New to the field, new to the other demon, and in general just inexperienced.
 Likes the Player, though.
 Their puzzles are basic and overtly simple, but they're trying.
 They get satisfaction from seeing the Player struggle to solve their puzzles, and even more from seeing the Player eventually overcome them anyways.
 At one point they should try re-using the same puzzle multiple times for the enjoyment factor, before realizing it doesn't work when the Player already knows what to do.
 Takes inspiration from Wheatley in Portal.